cloudera/cod-examples/hbase-read-write/README.md

 </project>
 ```

-# Build the exemplar
+# Build the project

-Build the examples:
 ```
 $ mvn package
 ```

-# Run the exemplar
+# Run the project

 Before we can run an example for the HBase client, we must observe that the `requiredKerberos` option is set to `true`
 for this connector.
 This means that we *must* run this from a computer which: